 A. The contractor shall be a licensed Painting and Decorating Contractor in the State of California (C-33 Classification).

-He shall have a minimum of five (5) years practical experience and successful history in the application of specified products to surfaces of steel water storage tanks.
-Upon request, he shall substantiate this requirement by furnishing a written list of references.
+The Contractor shall have a minimum of five (5) years practical experience and successful history in the application of specified products to surfaces of steel water storage tanks.

+The Contractor shall substantiate this requirement by furnishing a written list of references.